Margaret Ann ‘Peggy’ Putnam, 70

-Margaret Ann “Peggy” Putnam, 70, of 105 Fifth St. Towanda, PA passed away Friday morning, December 24, 2021 at her home following an extended illness.
+Margaret Ann “Peggy” Putnam, 70, of 105 Fifth St. Towanda, PA passed away Friday morning, December 24, 2021 at her home surrounded by family following her long fight with cancer.

+Margaret, who was known by most as “Peggy” and “Peppy” by her siblings, was born in Towanda on April 1, 1951.
+She was the daughter of Donald L. McEntire and Katherine E. Rockwell McEntire.
+Peggy was a graduate of Towanda High School, class of 1969.
+After graduating, she studied at Empire Beauty School in Williamsport, PA.
+Peggy worked as a pharmacy tech for many years in Towanda which included working for Porters Drug Store, the Medical Arts Pharmacy and CVS.

+On July 15, 1972, Peggy married Robert L. “Larry” Putnam of Towanda at the First United Methodist Church in Towanda.
+Peggy was a member of the First Presbyterian Church, Towanda, where prior to her illness she served as a deacon and member of the church choir.
+Peggy also enjoyed the church’s bible study group as well as self-study of the bible.
+Her favorite verse is ….
+Proverbs 3:5-6 “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge Him, and he shall direct your paths.”

 (0) comments